 In this document the Norwegian Communications Authority (Nkom) presents the draft auction rules for the award of spectrum in the 2.6 GHz and 3.6 GHz frequency bands (the 'award bands').
-The final auction rules constitute, together with the overall framework for the award (see Section 2), the regulations for the award.

 These draft auction rules are being released on 5 February 2021 for public consultation.
 Subsequent to the consultation, Nkom will determine the final auction rules.
 The deadline for responding to the consultation is 9 April 2021.